iommirocks/iommi/docs/philosophy.rst

 No silent mistakes
 ---------------------

-Systems that fail silently is the worst.
-Like when you try to render a value in a django template and you just get silence instead of an error telling you you misspelled the variable name.
+Systems that fail silently are the worst.
+Like when you try to render a value in a django template and you just get silence instead of an error telling you that you misspelled the variable name.
 Or when you define a `clean_albumm` method that never gets called because you misspelled "album" (or worse if you renamed album to record!).
 Or silent changes to behavior because you upgraded a library and your overridden method isn't called because they renamed the function in